 Can the Southwest Companion Pass be used to fly to all Southwest destinations?

 Yes!
 As I mentioned above, there truly are no restrictions.
 You can use the companion pass to even fly to their international destinations such as Costa Rica and Aruba.
-And when Hawaii is eventually added to their route map, you’ll be able to use the Companion Pass to fly there as well!

 Why should I get the Southwest Companion Pass